1. Audio resynthesis

 A basic example of waveshaping in bellplay~, using a randomly generated breakpoint function.

-As mentioned in earlier tutorials, buffers in bellplay~ are simply nested lists of key-value pairs.
+Buffers in bellplay~ are simply structured lists of key-value pairs.

 An example of using time-varying resampling to generate a polyphonic texture.